fanhuan/script/README.md

 ### trimFastq4mothur.py
 takes sanger sequencing reads and trim it based on quality score.
 If it is still longer than 1000bp after trimming, it will be trimmed from the end to make it shorter than 1000bp so mothur would take it for its makecontigs function.

+### trim_primer.py
+takes read files and trim the primer sequences from the beginning of the reads.
+Returns another file with '\_cut' to the end of the filename (.suffix excluded).
+Takes gzipped files as well.
+The output format matches the input.

 ### x2y.pl
 Universal converter of various formats in bioinformatics.
 See a detailed list at [Bio::SeqIO](http://bioperl.org/howtos/SeqIO_HOWTO.html).